 Simple operations with vectors

 To illustrate operations with vectors we will use the vectors u2, u3, v2, and v3, stored in an earlier exercise.
 Also, store vector A=[-1,-2,-3,-4,-5] to be used in the following exercises.
-[Note: not all lines will be visible when done with the exercises in the following figures.]

 Changing sign